 During the second quarter of 2017, we acquired the assets of two software companies that expand our suite of technology applications for the veterinary profession, specifically related to patient referral management and other connectivity needs between practices and other parties.
-The combined purchase price of \$15.0 million consists of \$12.0 million paid at closing and a \$3.0 million contingent payment to be paid within 36 months if certain commercial goals are achieved.
+The combined purchase price of \$15.0 million consists of \$12.0 million paid at closing and a \$3.0 million contingent payment to be paid within 36 months if certain commercial goals are achieved, of which \$1.0 million was paid in 2019 and in 2018, respectively.
 We finalized the valuation of the acquired assets in the third quarter of 2017.
 The fair value estimate of the assets acquired consists of \$13.3 million of goodwill, representing synergies within our broader CAG portfolio, \$1.0 million of customer relationship intangibles and \$0.6 million of technology intangible assets.
 Goodwill related to these acquisitions is expected to be deductible for income tax purposes.
 The amount of net tangible assets acquired was immaterial.
-Pro forma information has not been presented for these acquisitions because such information is not material to our financial statements.
+Pro forma information has not been presented for these acquisitions because such information is not material to the financial statements.
 The results of operations have been included in our CAG segment since the acquisition date.
+The acquisition expenses incurred were not material.